Why Does The Date of Easter Change Every Year?

 It sounds complicated, but the basic idea is to make it simpler for modern calendars.
 Rest assured, the dates for Easter are calculated long in advance.
 See past and future Easter dates here.

-Want to read more about Easter and Paschal Full Moon?
+Want to read more about Easter and the Paschal Full Moon?
 See our article on their curious connection here.

 What is the Golden Number?